d-krupke/flachtex/README.md

 tell *flachtex* what to do, even in complicated scenarios.

-There are many other tools to flatten LaTeX, but I did not find a tool that could handle my dissertation (that uses *subimport* has some logic involved) and also was capable of telling you where each word came from.
+There are many other tools to flatten LaTeX, but I did not find a tool that could handle my dissertation (that uses *subimport* and has some logic involved) and also was capable of telling you where each word came from.
 The second part is important for automated spell, grammar, and code checker: For long documents, you do not want to search where this error was made (in general, no auto-fix is possible). *flachtex* solves this problem